-Matthew McCurdy, MD, PhD, DABR, is board-certified in both radiation oncology and integrative oncology.
-He treats all types of cancer.
+Matthew McCurdy, MD, PhD, DABR, is board-certified in both radiation oncology and integrative oncology, and treats all types of cancer.

 Awards & Research

-Dr. McCurdy has published extensively on novel radiation oncology treatments and has presented talks at many national meetings.
-He received the Young Oncologist Award and Roentgen Research Award.
+Dr. McCurdy has published extensively on novel radiation oncology treatments, and has presented talks at many national meetings.
+He has received numerous awards including the prestigious Outstanding Research Award from the American Society of Clinical Oncology, the Young Oncologist Award from the American Radium Society, and the Roentgen Research Award from the American College of Radiology.
 The International Association of Radiologists named him a Top Doctor in 2013.

 What I Love About My Job

 “I join my patients in the fight against cancer and provide hope.
-I’ve managed the cancer care of my own family, and I believe in treating each patient as a member of mine.
-I treat the whole patient during and after treatment using the latest evidence-based and integrative medicine.”
+I’ve managed the cancer care of my own family, and believe in treating each patient like a family member.
+I use the latest evidence-based medicine, including integrative medicine, to treat the whole patient.”

 To schedule an appointment with Dr. Matthew McCurdy, call Austin Cancer Center at 512.505.5500 today, or use our online Request an Appointment form.